OCFL/extensions/docs/NNNN-mutable-head.md

 HEAD, then the files content path is `extensions/NNNN-mutable-head/head/content/r2/foo.txt`.

-If a revision does not add any new files, then a new content revision directory MUST NOT be created.
+If a revision does not add any files with digests not in the mutable HEAD inventory's manifest, then a new content revision directory MUST NOT be created.

 ### Mutable HEAD on New Objects